gabriele-tomassetti/blazorapp/README.md

 # Blazor: .NET in the Browser

-This is the companion repository of the [Blazor: .NET in the Browser ](https://tomassetti.me/blazor-net-in-the-browser/), an article that explains how to create a Blazor app and how to use the main feature of Blazor.
-JavaScript interoperability, special attributes, etc.
+This is the companion repository of [Blazor: .NET in the Browser](https://tomassetti.me/blazor-net-in-the-browser/), an article that explains how to create a Blazor app.
+The article also explains how to make the most of using Blazor: JavaScript interoperability, special attributes, etc.

 This repository contains a simple Blazor example app.